HSLdevcom/hsldevcom.github.io/src/content/beacon_api/index.md

 ### Which vehicles have beacons installed?

-> Currently beacons have been installed to most buses and all trams and metros.
-Beacons are also installed to commuter trains, but they have not yet been configured to this API (work in progress).
-Suomenlinna ferries do not have beacons installed.
+> Currently beacons have been installed to most buses and commuter trains and all trams and metros.
+Beacons have been also installed to Suomenlinna ferries, but ferries don't produce HFP data, so it is not possible to match ferry beacon data with HFP data.

 ## Terms of use